 - Cryotherapy (freezing).
 Liquid nitrogen or another freezing agent is used to destroy excessive pigment.
 It's usually used on a single age spot or small groupings of spots.
 It can irritate the skin and there is a slight risk of permanent scarring or discoloration.

 - Dermabrasion.
 This treatment consists of planing the surface of the skin using a rapidly rotating brush; new skin replaces the old.
 There may be temporary redness and scab formation.

 - Chemical peel.
 This treatment method involves applying acid to the skin, burning the outer layer of the skin.
 As the skin peels, new skin forms.
 Usually several treatments are needed to see any results.
 Sun protection is strongly advised after treatment with chemical peels.
 There is temporary irritation and there is a slight risk of discoloration.

 Lifestyle And Home Remedies

-The best natural option for radiant skin is this combination of pure botanical ingredients that feed your skin what it needs to stay beautiful.
+A natural option for radiant skin is this combination of pure botanical ingredients that feed your skin what it needs to stay beautiful.
 Click here to learn more.
 An ingredient to be avoided in over-the-counter skin lighteners is mercury.
-It has been banned in skin lightening products manufactured in Europe and Africa, but is still used in 1 out of 4 products manufactured in Asia and sold in the U.S. The World Health Organization (WHO) warns consumers to avoid mercury because it causes kidney damage and lowers the skin's ability to avoid bacterial and fungal infections.
+It has been banned in skin lightening products manufactured in Europe and Africa, but is still used in one out of four products manufactured in Asia and sold in the U.S. The World Health Organization (WHO) warns consumers to avoid mercury because it causes kidney damage and lowers the skin's ability to avoid bacterial and fungal infections.

 Mercury ingestion or absorption through the skin can also cause anxiety, depression and even psychosis.
 It can also cause peripheral neuropathy - damage to nerves, usually in the hands and feet.
 It changes sensation and may cause stinging and burning pain, markedly lowering quality of life.
 It responds poorly to treatment.
 (3)